 I facilitate the GroundWorks workshops at King Health, which offer a unique opportunity to our clients to begin their therapeutic journey by gaining a foundation in self-care skills that will supplement their work with their counselor or prescriber.
-I am aware of the tremendous need for mental health services and I know that there are many beginning the intake process who are very eager to immediately start their healing journey.
-Although these workshops may be recommended by a counselor at any stage of therapeutic treatment, the great advantage is that they can attended even prior to being assigned a counselor, so clients can start working towards healing straight away.
-(Click
+I am aware of the tremendous need for mental health services, and I know that there are many beginning the intake process who are very eager to immediately start their healing journey.
+Although these workshops may be recommended by a counselor at any stage of treatment, the great advantage is that they can attend even before being assigned a counselor, so clients can start working towards healing straight away.

 I was born and raised in Steamboat Springs, Colorado, which instilled in me a love and passion for the outdoors.
 I moved to Bellingham, Washington in 2014 to attend Western Washington University.
 I graduated with a major in Outdoor Recreation and a minor in Psychology.
 My focus was in wilderness therapy and other alternative therapeutic modalities.
-I plan to continue my education towards a Masters degree in Mental Health Counseling and licensure.
-I have worked, interned and volunteered in several therapeutic settings.
+I plan to continue my education towards a Master's degree in Mental Health Counseling and licensure.
+I have worked, interned, and volunteered in several therapeutic settings.
 In 2017, I was a wilderness therapy guide for a program based in Washington State.
-I spent a total of six-weeks sea kayaking and backpacking with “at risk” adolescents, practicing the skills of mindfulness, journaling, resiliency, transference and facilitating nightly group counsel.
-I worked and interned at a private practice in Colorado where I was introduced to the skills of CBT, Hypnosis, meditation/mindfulness and EMDR training.
+I spent a total of six-weeks sea kayaking and backpacking with “at-risk” adolescents, practicing the skills of mindfulness, journaling, resiliency, transference, and facilitating nightly group counsel.
+I worked and interned at a private practice in Colorado where I was introduced to the skills of CBT, Hypnosis, meditation/mindfulness, and EMDR training.
 I assisted in group EMDR for elite sports athletes.
 More recently, I volunteer with Our TreeHouse as a teen group facilitator.
-Our TreeHouse is a nonprofit focused in supporting children and adolescents who are grieving the death of a family member.
-I have had valuable trainings in facilitating peer-support groups, art therapy, sand-tray, role-play, and mindfulness exercises for children and adolescents.
+Our TreeHouse is a nonprofit focused on supporting children and adolescents who are grieving the death of a family member.
+I have had valuable training in facilitating peer-support groups, art therapy, sand-tray, role-play, and mindfulness exercises for children and adolescents.
 These experiences have been incredibly educational and valuable to my professional development.